Danijelamati/pintarest-clone/readme.txt

 Can see image details, comments and replies

+Implemented and tested on server but not implemented on front end:

+Changing password for email and admin users

+Ability to edit image, comment or reply

 Used technologies:

 nodejs with express

-helmetjs:

-Used for security

-mongoose:

-Used for storing data in mongodb atlas
+mongodb for storing data

-bcryptjs:

-Used for hashing and comparing passwords

-AWS s3:

-Used for storing images
+AWS s3 for storing images

-Reactjs(hooks):

-Used for frontend

-axios:

-Used for making http requests

-masonry:

-For grid layout for images

-bodyparser:

-For parsing request bodies
+front end Reactjs(hooks)